 Along with one of the most significant vulnerability knowledge bases, its most prominent features includes identifying the vulnerabilities which could allow a remote attacker to access sensitive data from the system, checking for the patches of offered service by the server, password level weaknesses (default or standard) authentication check on the service, firewall and system configuration audits, mobile device audits, SCADA, audits, web application audits, PCI DSS compliance checks, malware scanning, host discovery and many more.
 The results of all of these can be viewed in a beautiful customized report.
 Nessus can also integrate with the Metasploit framework to extend the scanning phase for co-relating the vulnerabilities with their available exploits.
 In my opinion, it is one of the must-have tools.

-Nmap project, also known as network mapper is a security tool used by information security professionals to manage, explore, and audit the network and operating system security of both the local and remote hosts.
-Nmap project is one of the most legacy port scanners with the existence from 1997, and it gets continually developed and actively updated with the addition of new features with time.
-It is regarded as the most effective network mapper by the network administrators and cybersecurity professionals around, known for being efficient and consistently delivering effective results with any network investigation.
+Nmap project, also known as network mapper, is a security tool used by information security professionals to manage, explore, and audit the network and operating system security of both the local and remote hosts.
+Nmap project is one of the most legacy port scanners in existence since 1997, and it gets continually developed and actively updated with the addition of new features with time.
+It is regarded as the most effective network mapper by network administrators and cybersecurity professionals around, known for being efficient and consistently delivering effective results with any network investigation.

-It is available in both GUI and command-line versions with the prominent features of fingerprinting the dozens of types of devices, along with the port-scanning capabilities, operating system type with version detection, service type with version detection, ping sweeps, firewall bypass scan, reconnaissance, vulnerability detection, exploit verification and custom scripts with the ability of scanning scan massive networks thousands of machines.
+It is available in both GUI and command-line versions with the prominent features of fingerprinting dozens of types of devices, along with port-scanning capabilities, operating system type with version detection, service type with version detection, ping sweeps, firewall bypass scan, reconnaissance, vulnerability detection, exploit verification and custom scripts with the ability of scanning scan massive networks thousands of machines.
 You can even make changes in its code as it is open source and use its libraries to get the network scanning capability in your custom-made scanner.
-There is even a series of tutorials on learning the Nmap we had created; you can also try that out here.

 It is widely known for its ability to detect security problems in a network, as well as for its effectiveness in solving networking problems.
-It comes both in GUI named as Wireshark GUI and command-line interface called Tshark.
-It lets you see the activities on a network from the most basic level provided with PCAP file access, customized reports, alerts and, etc. If you would like to become an offensive security tester or work as a security analyst, then it is a tool you must learn.
+It comes both in GUI named Wireshark GUI and a command-line interface called Tshark.
+It lets you see the activities on a network from the most basic level, provided with PCAP file access, customized reports, alerts, etc. If you would like to become an offensive security tester or work as a security analyst, then it is a tool you must learn.
 We have also created a tutorial to understand how to make use of it.
-Briefly, you can find it here.
+Briefly you can find it here.

-It is a free and open-source software that can be found here.
+It is free and open-source software that can be found here.

 It is free and open-source with both GUI and command-line versions which can be found here.